 C.A.L.L.: Conference About Libraries & Literacy

-It is our distinct pleasure to invite you to the first Conference About Libraries & Literacy (C.A.L.L.).
-The conference is a collaboration between UW-La Crosse Murphy Library, the School District of La Crosse, the La Crosse Public Library, and Western Tech Community College, and will take place at Murphy Library on the UW-La Crosse campus on Thursday, February 9, 2017.
-Librarians from from all types of libraries (school, public, academic, special, etc.) are welcome to attend.
+It is our distinct pleasure to invite you to the second annual Conference About Libraries & Literacy (C.A.L.L.).
+The conference is a collaboration between UW-La Crosse Murphy Library, the School District of La Crosse & La Crosse Public Library and will take place on the UW-La Crosse campus on Thursday, February 1, 2018.
+Librarians from all types of libraries (school, public, academic, special, etc.) are welcome to attend.

 We are delighted to invite presenters on the following topics of interest that may include, but are not limited to:

-- Innovative programs or initiatives which promote information literacy
+- Innovative programs or initiatives which feature advocacy for libraries and literacy

 To submit a conference proposal, please use the submission form.
-The deadline to submit proposals is Thursday, November 17, 2016.
+The deadline to submit proposals is Thursday, November 30, 2017.
 The committee invites proposals that address current challenges faced by professionals in the field and are solution-oriented as well as stimulate and provoke discussion and audience engagement.
-Presentation formats are 5 minute lightning rounds and 30 minute presentations.
-Panel presentations are accepted.
-Notification of acceptance will be Monday, December 5, 2016.
+Presentation sessions are 30 minutes each with 15 minutes scheduled for questions/discussion.
+Collaborative and interactive presentations are encouraged and panel presentations are also accepted.
+Notification of acceptance will be Friday, December 15, 2017.

-If you have any questions or need clarification, please contact Liz Humrickhouse-Lee, firstname.lastname@example.org.
+If you have any questions or need clarification, please contact Liz Humrickhouse at firstname.lastname@example.org.